Veams/core/README.md

 Veams-Cli provides a command line interface for scaffolds and build processes.
 The key benefit is the rapid setup time.
 You can easily create complex application setups with Veams-Cli in a few minutes.

-### Repository and Options
+#### Repository and Options

 - Github: https://github.com/Sebastian-Fitzner/veams-cli
 - NPM: https://www.npmjs.com/package/veams-cli

 ## Veams-Generator

 Veams-Cli uses Yeoman, Inserter, generator-veams and some other modules to provide a nice base.
-Yeoman provides a generator ecosystem.

-Veams-Generator is module based on Yeoman which we use to scaffold applications or blueprints.
+Veams-Generator is a module based on Yeoman.
+We use this generator to scaffold applications or blueprints.
 You want to know more?

-### Repository and Options
+#### Repository and Options

 - Github: https://github.com/Sebastian-Fitzner/generator-veams
 - NPM: https://www.npmjs.com/package/generator-veams